THE BURBANK GROUP

 Comparison of 50A as Amended to the Original 50A

 The already complicated method for calculating and valuing Awards in cases involving Medical or Dental Malpractice were made more complicated and convoluted when amendments to CPLR 50A were signed into law on June 26, 2003 for cases filed after July 26, 2003.
-The effect of the amendments is likely to sognificantly reduce the total value or equivalent payout per case.
+The effect of the amendments is likely to significantly reduce the total value or equivalent payout per case.

-1. Specification that Awards for future damages in wrongful death actions under Amended 50A will be paid in lump sums without further reference to the provisions of Sec.5031.
-Further, future damages for Loss of Services or Loss of Consortium are to be paid as lump sums.
-In those cases where all damages are to be paid in lump sums [future damages consist of Loss of Services, Consortium and Pain and Suffering of $500,000 or less], the payments will be made without further reference to Amended Sec.
+The amendment makes specific that Med/Mal Wrongful Death action future Awards will be paid in lump sums without further reference to the provisions of Sec.5031 of Amended 50A.
+Similarly, future damages for Loss of Services or Loss of Consortium will also be paid as lump sums in personal injury actions.
+In any case where all damages are to be paid as lump sums, the payments will be made without further reference to Amended Sec.
 5031.
+Amended 50A Sec.
+5031 provides for reduction of Awards for

 • Set-off for comparative negligence and settlements